-NextGen International will empower young people in six global locations to tell the story of how the climate emergency is affecting their lives.
+NextGen International is empowering young people in six global locations to tell the story of how the climate emergency is affecting their lives.

-They will report on how the crisis is creating poverty, hunger, sickness and challenges to education and equality, as well as forcing people to leave their homes and become refugees.
+They are reporting on how the crisis is creating poverty, hunger, sickness and challenges to education and equality, as well as forcing people to leave their homes and become refugees.

-Each child’s location will represent a different climate threat from drought to flooding, rising sea levels to extreme weather.
+Each child’s locations represent a different climate threat from drought to flooding, rising sea levels to extreme weather.

-Children will be supported in each location with safeguarding via schools, NGOs and communities.
+Children are supported in each location with safeguarding via schools, NGOs and communities.

-All stories will prioritise the lived experience of the people involved, and grow skills in the host communities.
+All stories prioritise the lived experience of the people involved and grow skills in the host communities.

-Our countries are Afghanistan, Brazil, Nepal, Nigeria, Mongolia and The Solomon Islands.
+Our locations are: The Amazon (Brazil and Ecuador), Nepal, Nicaragua, Nigeria, Mongolia and The Solomon Islands.

-Save the Children - Afghanistan, Nepal and The Solomon Islands, Nigeria
+Save the Children - Nepal, the Solomon Islands, Nigeria

 Click on any photo to view the image gallery lightbox at fullscreen.